 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 When a new governor was appointed, the two were released.
-The governor gave them permission to continue preaching, and later was baptized, having been taught by both saints.
+The governor gave them permission to continue preaching, and later was baptized after having been taught by both saints.
 Jason and Sosipater went on with their work and died in peaceful old age.

-On this day when we remember these two saints, we also read the words of another man who was inspired to preach the Good News.
 In the Book of Acts, the apostle Peter tells the crowd on the day of Pentecost that the promise of salvation is for "all that are far off" (2: 39).
-Jason and Sosipater, already having served admirably as bishops near their homes, understood the importance of these words, and felt the urge to act on them.
+Jason and Sosipater, already having served admirably as bishops near their homes, understood the importance of these words and felt the urge to act on them.
 The churches of Corfu remind us of them and those like them who wanted to tell the whole world: Christ is Risen!